 Amsterdam – Scott Walker

-With every hip pop star from Julian Cope to David Bowie singing his praises, and even oldies radio shunning anything any weirder than that nice Lights Of Cincinnati, Scott Walker was tailor made for tape-making and many a young existentialist with a penchant for blazers got their first taste of “his mother called him Ivan – then she died”, “GODDANEWSUIT!”and that business with the kid who thinks William Hartnell is a balloon or something through this route.
+With every hip pop star from Julian Cope to David Bowie singing his praises, and even oldies radio shunning anything any weirder than that nice Lights Of Cincinnati, Scott Walker was tailor made for tape-making and many a young existentialist with a penchant for blazers got their first taste of “his mother called him Ivan – then she died”, “GODDANEWSUIT!”and that business with the kid who thinks William Hartnell is a balloon or something through this route (and you can find some of my thoughts on why he was a lot funnier than the long-faced Diderot-bothering types would have you believe here).
 As they did of course with the never-bettered Jacques Brel interpretations – now there was a hardcore second level of compilation tape trading – including this histrionic tale of sailors spending their shore leave drinking, whoring, and swallowing fish whole for some reason.
 Don’t forget to do what Scott says and go out and sleep with The Girls From The Streets!